LouisCroix/LouisCroix.github.io/content/authors/admin/_index.md

 At this moment, my research interests include:

-**Long-context LLMs**: Enhancing how LLMs learn and store extensive information under resource constraints, through methods like context compression and Transformer complexity reduction.
-Progress in this area will strengthen LLM inference and memory ability for practical applications.

-**Multi-modal LLMs**: Broaden the ability of LLMs to understand diverse data types, making them more effective for real-world tasks such as speech recognition and medical analysis.
+**Multi-modal LLMs**: Broaden the LLMs' ability to understand diverse data types, making them more effective for real-world tasks such as speech recognition and medical analysis.

 **Data-centric LLM applications**: Expanding the use of LLMs as intelligent databases and data analyzers for applications like online information retrieval, social media analysis, and medical data processing.

+**Long-context LLMs**: Enhancing LLMs' ability to learn and store extensive information under resource constraints, through methods like context compression and Transformer complexity reduction.